 There is a very special quiet to a traditional wine village at rest.
-No people, no sounds, no stress and only meters from a past season’s slumbering wine.
-For me, it’s the perfect preparation for tasting.
-I call it calibrating the senses—listening carefully for the nuances of silence; focusing my eyesight on the smallest detail of shadow and light; sniffing for the slightest hint of wine being racked or bottled behind the stone walls that line the street.
+No people, no sounds, no stress and only meters from the past season’s slumbering wine behind the solid walls that line the street.
+For me, walking the streets is the perfect preparation for tasting.
+I call it calibrating the senses — listening carefully for the nuances of silence; focusing my eyesight on the smallest detail of shadow and light; sniffing for the slightest hint of wine being racked or bottled beneath my feet.
 It’s exhilarating, and especially so, when you’re about to meet someone who teaches you something elemental about a subject you think you know.

-The domaine is parcellated mostly around the village of Auvernier—seventeen distinct parcels there and one in Hauterive east of Neuchâtel.
-Ten hectares in all—3½ chasselas, ½ chardonnay, ½ savagnin, ½ pinot gris and 5 pinot noir—on slopes that rise gently from the lake toward the Jura.
+The domaine is parcellated mostly around the village of Auvernier—seventeen distinct parcels there and one in Hauterive, east of Neuchâtel.
+Ten hectares in all — 3½ chasselas, ½ chardonnay, ½ savagnin, ½ pinot gris and 5 pinot noir — on slopes that rise gently from the lake toward the Jura.
 Each parcel is south or south-west facing and loaded with limestone of one sort or another.
-Some of it is mixed with clay to form a marly matrix, some with yellow rocks beneath red (iron) soil and some with broken white chunks just below a meager thirty centimeters of dry dirt.
+Some of it is mixed with clay to form a marly matrix, some with yellow rocks beneath red (iron) soil and some with broken white chunks just below a meager thirty centimeters of topsoil.
 Each has a distinct influence and speaks a different language.
 Monsieur Perrochet understands them all.

 At La Grand’Vigne both chasselas and pinot noir reign.
 Here one notices the distinctive lyre trellis arrangement with lots of leaves and shade.
 The robust ground cover here works to mitigate vigor through competition for nutrients as well as providing insect and microbial diversity.
 Indeed there is a cooling, earthy fraîcheur beneath the vines even on this warm day and the abundant flowers and vegetation makes for some pretty viewing.

 La Brena is a half-hectare parcel of savagnin which Monsieur Perrochet is very excited about.
-It fits with his philosophy of localism in that the cultivar predates the appearance of chasselas.
+It fits with his philosophy of localism in that the cultivar may even predate the appearance of chasselas.
 The grapes are very thick-skinned and resistant to rot and, in the end, may be a better fit for the region.

-Vanel and its 200 square meter adjunct across the street—really someone’s backyard vineyard managed by Perrochet—is lyre-trained pinot noir.
-Among the plants that comprise the cover crop here is strawberry.
+Vanel and its 200 square meter adjunct across the street — really someone’s backyard vineyard managed by Perrochet — is lyre-trained pinot noir.
+Among the many plants that comprise the cover crop here, strawberry is most notable.
 Now try to get me not to notice a strawberry aroma in the wine.
-Soils are deep here with a mixture of clay and rubble.
+Soils are deep here with a mixture of clay and glacial rubble.

 All whites receive a short maceration in the aforementioned concrete cuve before pressing in the enormous, wooden vertical press.
 The juice extracted is particularly clear and goes directly into oak: 228 liter barriques from Tonnellerie Billon in Beaune for the chardonnay and 2000-5000 liter foudres for the rest.